yhzks5/lambo-planet/lambo-frontend/lambo-ui/src/components/login/README.md

-## Default Login Page For Lambo Project
+## Default Login Page

 ### use

 ``
 <LamboLogin></LamboLogin>
 ``

+### params

+- successForwardUrl
+when login success then go to this url, generally you will fill a relative path